callum-marshall/Makersbnb/README.md

 So I can rent out a space
 I want to be able to list a space

 As a user
+So I can describe my space
+I want to be able to add a description to my listing

+As a user
 So I can choose a space
 I want to be able to view spaces